iterorganization/IMAS-ParaView/README.md

-# VTKGGDTools
+# IMAS-Paraview
-IMAS GGD-VTK is a tool to convert GGD ([Generalized Grid Description](https://imas-data-dictionary.readthedocs.io/en/latest/ggd_guide/doc.html)) structures to VTK formats, and back.
+IMAS-Paraview is a tool to convert GGD ([Generalized Grid Description](https://imas-data-dictionary.readthedocs.io/en/latest/ggd_guide/doc.html)) structures to VTK formats, and back.
 This is complemented by a number of Paraview plugins that can visualise both GGD and non-GGD IDS data in Paraview.

 For an overview of the different types of IDS data that can be loaded, see the [documentation](https://sharepoint.iter.org/departments/POP/CM/IMDesign/Code%20Documentation/GGD-VTK/usage.html).